Ovarian Cysts and Pregnancy

 Does Ovarian Cyst Affect Your Chance of Getting Pregnant?

-Most of the ovarian cysts do not lead to infertility.
+Most ovarian cysts do not lead to infertility.
 However, there are two types that make it difficult to get pregnant.

 - Polycystic Ovarian Syndrome (PCOS): The condition leads to the formation of multiple small cysts in the ovaries and interferes with ovulation by making it rare or irregular.
 PCOS leads to irregular menstrual periods and hormonal imbalance.
 It is also the most common type of cyst that leads to infertility.